 I was a good sport about trying all the rides and found I enjoyed my theme park experience overall, but one attraction did get the better of me — Dutchman’s Deck Ghostly Gangplank and Anchor Drop, a rope and ladder attraction that had you climbing up several stories by way of a series of ropes, rungs, and catwalks.
 I really wanted to give this a try, and suited up in my harness all ready to go, but my fear of edges and lack of balance got the better of me.
 I made it up one ladder and couldn’t go any further.
 I took time to center myself on a platform, caught my breath, and then walked back down the stairs.
 I admit that my fear got the better of me, but the rest of the group has a great time and could have spent hours climbing around.

 Nickelodeon Universe has a few stores that are likely to relieve you of some of your cold, hard cash.
-The Lego store features over-sized displays worth stopping by for a look.
-And once in the store you’ll be roped into a look at the exhibits, sets, and other displays.
+The Lego store features over-sized displays worth stopping by for a look, and once in the store you’ll be roped into a look at the exhibits, sets, and other displays.
 If you’ve been looking to pick up a new Lego set, or round out something you already have, chances are you’ll find it here.
 My favorite store was Peeps.
 Probably best known for their Easter and spring time marshmallow chicks and bunnies, the Peeps store offers shapes, colors, and flavors that I’ve never seen before.
 There is also a Mike ‘n’ Ike’s display wall where you can create your own special assortment from the dozen or so on offer.

 - The theme park is open and free to walk through, so if you’re not sure if you want to commit, take a walk through and see what’s there.

-- There are lockers outside the theme park entrance with a fee of $7 for the day, with in and out privileges allowed.
+- There are lockers outside the theme park entrance with a fee of $7 for the day, in and out privileges allowed.
 It was cold and wintry when we visited, so we bundled up knowing that we wouldn’t be saddled with our heavy coats all day.
 The lockers also make it easier for families traveling with baby and toddler gear.
-While there are plenty of restaurants in the mall, you may want to stow some child-friendly snacks to save some money.
+While there are plenty of restaurants in the mall, you may want to stow child-friendly snacks to save some money.

 - Figure out the finances of buying individual tokens for the rides and attractions vs. full or half day passes.
-I think the passes probably offer the best value, but there are lots of variables.
+I think the passes probably offer the best value, but there are variables.
 Unlimited ride wrist bands are available for $29.99, and a half day pass can be purchased after 4:30 pm and used after 5 pm.
 There are a couple of add on attractions, and some rides and attractions have minimal height requirements, so don’t forget to measure your little ones to make sure they can ride.
 Even though it was a Friday on a holiday weekend, the crowds were small enough that we could see and do everything we wanted and never waited in line longer than two or three minutes.
 During spring break, weekends, and other peak travel times, expect wait times to be longer and plan accordingly.
 Discounted tickets may be purchased online.

 - Typical theme park food, and prices, provide sustenance for the weary, but there are plenty of healthy and more interesting options in the mall.
 We had a late lunch before starting out our day and then ended with dinner when we finished our time at the theme park.